huar2/huar2.github.io/_posts/2018-12-06-third-year-project.md

 ## About
 * Developed a full stack web application for a client.
 * Used data scraped CSV files from an American news website over the past thirty years.
+* Manipulated the datasets into a database.
+* Can search for articles that are in the database.
 * Users can search and returns a list of news articles containing certain words.
 * Trained data into word vector models using natural language processing.
-* Displays a statistics graph of how frequently the word is used overtime.
+* Display a d3.js line graph of how frequently the word is used overtime.
 * Find which words are the odd one out and returns it.
 * Find similarity between two words and the frequency of use.
 * Display a TSNE graph of time of how close the words are.